BUS456 Behavioral Business Strategy

 Knowledge - upon completion of the course the student will

-- Have an understanding of the main insights of behavioral economics that are relevant in a business environment.
+- Have knowledge of the main theories and insights of behavioral economics that are relevant in a business environment.

 - Have knowledge about different experimental techniques firms can use to test and improve the way they do business.